jellehak/conventjs-es6/README.md

-# ConvNetJS
+# ConvNetJS-es6

-ConvNetJS is a Javascript implementation of Neural networks, together with nice browser-based demos.
+**Note**: This is a rewrite of ConvNetJS to ES6 and improved demos.
+Most of the code is based on the work of karpathy ConvNetJs ( https://cs.stanford.edu/people/karpathy/convnetjs/index.html ).

+> ConvNetJS is a Javascript library for training Deep Learning models (Neural Networks) entirely in your browser.
+Open a tab and you're training.
+No software requirements, no compilers, no installations, no GPUs, no sweat.

 It currently supports:

 - Common **Neural Network modules** (fully connected layers, non-linearities)
 - Classification (SVM/Softmax) and Regression (L2) **cost functions**